Venir à l’IESM | IESM Institut d'Enseignement Supérieur de la Musique Europe et Méditerranée

 additional information

-Welcome packet
+Welcome booklet

 • Discovering and studying at IESM

-• Daily life in Aix-en-Provence and France.
+• Practical life in Aix-en-Provence and France.

-Language skills
+Language level

-For more information, please see :
+For more information, see:

-• The welcome packet for foreign students
+• The welcome booklet for international students

 Housing